 - Inappropriate jokes centered on themes like harm, pain, death, and objectification

-- Manipulative behavior like testing your loyalty, trying to get you to change your opinions and thoughts, and finding ways to make you prove how much you like them
+- Manipulative behavior, like testing your loyalty, pressuring you to change your opinions and finding ways to make you prove how much you like them

 - Isolating you from important people in your life slowly over time, or turning you against people who really care about you

 - Verbal abuse, a form of abuse where someone is constantly criticizing or threatening another in order to demean or frighten them